-STEAM CS Credit Semester Grades 6-8
+STEAM CS Grades 6-8 Credit Semester draucs 0-0

 STEAM- CS: Students will explore the world of computer science through the problem solving process.
 They will create apps, websites, and games as they work to solve real-life problems.
 Students will work to answer the questions "what is a computer?" and "how can computers help solve problems?".
 They will learn to code using block-programming, HTML/CSS, Javascript and Python.